Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 By starting with an extremely small dose, instead of the full dose your doctor would normally prescribe for your height and weight, you may be able to drastically reduce those initially uncomfortable side effects.

-Talk to your doctor about adjusting your doses in order to give your body time to acclimate to the drug.
+If this is an approach you’d like to try, talk to your doctor about adjusting your doses in order to give your body time to acclimate to the drug.

-Ask for the “extended release” version
+Ask for the “extended-release” version

 Combine it with other diabetes medications